MichaelCurrin/code-cookbook/recipes/containers/jekyll.md

 ## Usage

-Note that `-i` might not be needed here.
+Note that `-i` might not actually be needed here but was copied.

+The `--rm` flag will delete a container after it is run.
+Useful if you want to run the Jekyll container as an executable.
+Using volumes, the output will be persised outside the container.
+But you should leave out the flag when you want to perist gems inside the container.

 ### Create site